bradym05/VoldexCodeTest-Repository/README.md

 -Cleans up tycoons when players leave. <br />
 -Manages a leaderstats folder for client replication. <br />
 -Leaderstats are simply a reflection of data stored on the server. <br />
+-Added a saving MoneyToCollect value for Paycheck Machines. <br />

 -Created a tycoon template to be cloned for each player. <br />
 -Seperated buildings from template to keep only one copy in memory. <br />